9bitStudios/recipebook/README.md

 Recipe Book
 ==========

-An experimental exercise application built with Backbone.js & Slim PHP Framework as a REST API
+An experimental exercise client-side/single page application built with JavaScript & [Slim PHP Framework](http://www.slimframework.com/) as a REST API.

-For data storage:
+Current libraries demonstrated...

+* Backbone.js

+Perhaps more will be used in the future

+### Data Storage

 Created database 'RecipeBook' then ran the following to create the...